 - finding new clients.

-These benefits might seem quite vague right now, but hopefully, you’ll see all the perks of having a Twitter for business at the end of this post!
+These benefits might seem quite vague right now, but hopefully, you’ll realize all the perks of having a Twitter for business at the end of this post!

 From a technical point of view, creating a Twitter business account is quite straightforward.